 Ben had a multi meatballs noodle soup for $6.
-It came with some seedweed too.
+It came with some seaweed too.

 I had a Beef and Tendon dry mix noodle.
 It is also $6.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben and I were at the Richmond Public Market shopping for ingredients to make Bak Kut Teh for his office potluck.
 We decided to grab a bite at the food court.